Tech-How/Light-Theme-for-YouTube-Music/README.md

 - Non-square images may have square shadow outline
 - Logos on paid memberships page remain white
 - Downloading icon turns white during downloads on playlist/album view
-- Dropdowns on content reporting fly off the dialog
+- Dropdowns on content reporting can fly off the dialog